hridesh/hridesh.github.io/about.md

 of domain-specific data analytics infrastructure to decrease the barrier to entry in data-driven discovery.

-Prof. Rajan chaired the committees that designed the Data Science Minor,
+Prof. Rajan co-led (with Associate Deans Arne Hallam and Sriram Sundararajan) the committees that designed the Data Science Minor, Certificate, and
-Certificate, and
 B.S. degree programs at ISU.
 He founded the [annual Midwest Big Data Summer School](http://mbds.cs.iastate.edu)